-When I do Clever Sessions, I help my clients with all sorts of things.
+When I do Laser Focus sessions, I help my clients with all sorts of things.

 We talk social media.
 We come up with ideas for info products.
 We wax philosophical on the merits of traffic-driving posts versus personal essays on important, thought-provoking topics.